 PV systems can be attached to sloping or flat roofs.
 They can also be ground-mounted.
 The ideal orientation for a PV system is south, though south-east and south-west are almost as good.
 West and east orientations can be used but the overall efficiency of a given PV array is reduced.
 The ideal pitch at latitudes in the south of the UK is 30 degrees, though in practice only slight reductions in efficiency are experienced at pitches from 20 to 60 degrees.

-We install a variety of PV modules from leading manufacturers including Sanyo, Schuco, Day4 Energy, Mitsubishi, Romag, TG Solar, Schott, Sharp and Upsolar.
-Our inverters are manufactured by SMA, Mastervolt, Diehl, Enecsys, Fronius and Power one.
+We install a variety of PV modules from leading manufacturers including LG, Sanyo, Schuco, Day4 Energy, Mitsubishi, Romag, TG Solar, Schott, JA Solar, Voltec, Sharp, Longi, and Upsolar.

 You will make modest savings on your electricity bills since, during the day, you will be using some of the electricity you are producing.
 The amount you save will vary depending on the size and performance of your PV system and the amount of electricity you use.